-From perspective of the funeral service industry, much of the change that has occured has been down to some distaste for ‘the traditional’, and the need to express themselves even after they're gone - in fact, 62% of those planning a funeral have opted for some sort of personalization.
+From perspective of the funeral service industry, much of the change that has occurred has been down to some distaste for ‘the traditional’, and the need to express themselves even after they're gone - in fact, 62% of those planning a funeral have opted for some sort of personalization.
 Again as technology continues to develop at staggering rates, the opportunities for product and service development around personalization are huge.

-According to research, baby boomers roughly spend 27 hours per week online as well as the more traditional means of researching goods and services.
-Furthermore, half of all baby boomers will visit a company website or continue to research a product or service after seeing something on social media.
+According to research, Baby Boomers roughly spend 27 hours per week online as well as the more traditional means of researching goods and services.
+Furthermore, half of all Baby Boomers will visit a company website or continue to research a product or service after seeing something on social media.

 Thus, using multiple channels of communication is vastly important, utilizing a combination of both online and traditional methods.
 Think marketing opportunity...live event marketing by inviting visitors to cemetery grounds, providing a sense of community and demonstrating why your space is special.